techwithlik/COMP2042_CW_hfylt4/README.md

 # COMP2042_CW_hfylt4
-This is my coursework for the COMP2042 Software Maintenance module (2021).
+This is Tan Lik Wei's coursework for the COMP2042 Software Maintenance module (2021).

 # Brick_Destroy Description
 This is a simple arcade video game.